 It’s a new age of media where print is dying, people are cutting the cord, and information can travel around the world almost as fast as the speed of light.
 And in this new age social media has become a medium where people can share ideas, find others with common interests, protest against injustice, and quench their thirst for knowledge.
-In other words, social media has become the perfect place for nonprofits to flourish.
+In other words, social media and nonprofits go together like peanut butter and jelly because social media has become the perfect place for nonprofits to flourish.

 Benefits of Social Media Marketing for Nonprofits

-- Engagement: This can be comments, likes, shares, upvotes, retweets, pins, etc. Engagement can be huge because with each comment, like, share, etc, that person engaging with your brand is opening a door for all of their followers to learn more about your nonprofit organization.
+- Engagement: This can be comments, likes, shares, upvotes, retweets, pins, etc. Engagement on social media with your nonprofit can be huge because with each comment, like, share, etc, that person engaging with your brand is opening a door for all of their followers to learn more about your nonprofit organization.

-- Mentions: When your nonprofit brand is mentioned either through a direct mention (using the @ symbol) or using a hashtag, this usually becomes a great source of PR for your brand, especially if the person or brand mentioning your nonprofit has a lot of social media clout.
+- Mentions: Mentions should always be part of any social media plan for nonprofits.
+When your nonprofit brand is mentioned either through a direct mention (using the @ symbol) or using a hashtag, this usually becomes a great source of PR for your brand, especially if the person or brand mentioning your nonprofit has a lot of social media clout.

-Developing a solid nonprofit social media strategy takes commitment and usually some help; whether that help comes from an internal team or outside help such as a social media marketing agency.
+So how can nonprofits use social media?
+Developing a solid nonprofit social media strategy takes commitment and usually some help; whether that help comes from using social media tools for nonprofits, putting together an internal team, or hiring outside help such as a social media marketing agency.

-Your main focus should be on a few key areas of your social media marketing:
+Your main focus should be on a few key areas of your nonprofit social media marketing:

 - Creating your social media accounts: The first thing to keep in mind with your nonprofit social media accounts is to make sure your nonprofit’s persona is consistent across each social media platform.
 That means having a similar account name, similar imagery (it doesn’t have to be exactly the same, just cohesive with your current campaign or brand style), and a similar voice in your social media posts.